 - Track any bleeding you experience.
-This can help you determine if it’s happening more or less often as previous months.
+This can help you determine if it’s happening more or less often than in previous months.

 - Look into options that will help you quit smoking if you smoke.
-Breakthrough bleeding is more common for women who smoke than in women who don’t smoke.
+Breakthrough bleeding is more common in women who smoke than in women who don’t smoke.

 - Learn the signs of early pregnancy so that you know when you may need a pregnancy test.
 Reduced periods can also make it more difficult to tell if you’re pregnant.